Banu Qurayza: Analysis

 Arab Muslim theologians and historians have either viewed the incident as "the punishment of the Medina Jews, who were invited to convert and refused, perfectly exemplify the Quran's tales of what happened to those who rejected the prophets of old" or offered a political, rather than religious, explanation.

 In the 8th and early 9th century many Muslim jurists, such as Ash-Shafii, based their judgments and decrees supporting collective punishment for treachery on the accounts of the demise of the Qurayza, with which they were well acquainted.
 However, the proceedings of Muhammad with regard to the Banu Nadir and the Banu Qurayza were not taken as a model for the relationship of Muslim states toward its Jewish subjects.

-In his 1861 biography of Muhammad Sir William Muir argued that the massacre cannot be justified by political necessity and "casts an odious blot upon the prophet's name".
+In his 1861 biography of Muhammad, William Muir argued that the massacre cannot be justified by political necessity and "casts an odious blot upon the prophet's name".
 Leone Caetani argued that the judgement was in fact dictated by Muhammad, making him responsible for the massacre.
 Francesco Gabrieli commented that "we can only record the fact... that this God or at least this aspect of Him, is not ours".

 Paret and Watt say that the Banu Qurayza were killed not because of their faith but for "treasonable activities against the Medinan community".
 Watt relates that "no important clan of Jews was left in Medina" but he and Paret also note that Muhammad did not clear all Jews out of Medina.

 Aiming at placing the events in their historical context, Watt points to the "harsh political circumstances of that era" and argues that the treatment of Qurayza was regular Arab practice ("but on a larger scale than usual").
 Similar statements are made by Stillman, Paret, Lewis and Rodinson.
 On the other hand, Michael Lecker and Irving Zeitlin consider the events "unprecedented in the Arab peninsula - a novelty" and state that "prior to Islam, the annihilation of an adversary was never an aim of war."
 Similar statements are made by Hirschberg and Baron.

 Some authors assert that the judgement of Sa'd ibn Mua'dh was conducted according to laws of Torah.
 Muhammad Hamidullah goes further and says that Sa'd "applied to them their own Biblical law [...] and their own practice."
 No contemporaneous source says explicitly that Sa'd based his judgment on the Torah.
 Moreover, the respective verses of the Torah make no mention of treason or breach of faith, and the Jewish law as it existed at the time and as it is still understood today applies these Torah verses only to the situation of the conquest of Canaan under Joshua, and not to any other period of history.